nxvipin/swvist.github.com/_posts/2012-05-14-quickhack.md

 When I showed this to [@Jaseeemabid](http://twitter.com/jaseemabid), he asked me to put this up on Google App Engine and start a service so that even non geeks could use this.
 I liked the idea but I am slightly busy(lazy) now.
 I'll do it when I am free or when I see that there is some demand for this! :)

+**Update**

+As a Redditor pointed out, this may not be the best way to do it.
+This was just a quick hack to get something done.
+The JSON could be processed in Python itself and files can be downloaded as well.
+I modified an old PHP script to get the JSON data and since the structure was relatively simple, I grepped the relevant information and fed it to wget as I prefer wget over any other tool for mass downloads.

+And if you like this post, you should follow me on [twitter](http://twitter.com/swvist) :)